xsamurai/airflow-example/README.md

 2. The configuration options for the ansible tasks are all static, it would be preferable to allow users to use custom values.

-3. There is no testing at all after a resource is launched, should have baked in if an ec2 instance or rds instance is functioning within acceptable norms.
+3. There is no testing at all after a resource is launched, there have been instances of hardware or other issues with ec2 instances.

 4. Depending on the environment, custom VPC and Subnets should be created and cleaned up.